-- 3.1 This section describes the progress that the Council has made since the intervention on 25 May 2023 and will inform the three-month progress letter to the Commissioners to be sent on 25 August.
-The progress is grouped by theme and is aligned to each of the directions (highlighted grey) and the specific recommendations from the Review Team (listed in boxes). - 3.2 Included at appendix 3 is a position statement from the Chief Executive providing their overview of progress that has been made over the last three months.
-It makes specific comments in respect to a number of overarching areas to the IRP which have been key features within the Commissioners engagement with the council over this period. - 3.3 Direction: A plan to ensure that the Authority has sufficient skills, capabilities and capacity to deliver the Improvement and Recovery Plan, within a robust Officer structure, including appropriate commercial expertise and capacity (6): - 3.3.1 A programme team has been established.
+- 3.1 This section describes the progress that the Council has made since the intervention on 25th May and will inform the three-month progress letter to the Commissioners to be sent on 25th August.
+The progress is grouped by theme and is aligned to each of the directions (highlighted grey) and the specific recommendations from the Review Team (listed in boxes). - 3.2 Direction: A plan to ensure that the Authority has sufficient skills, capabilities and capacity to deliver the Improvement and Recovery Plan, within a robust Officer structure, including appropriate commercial expertise and capacity (6): - 3.2.1 A programme team has been established.
 A review of the additional expertise required to deliver the Improvement and Recovery Plan has been undertaken.
-Discussions with other

-Surrey Councils have taken place to determine if possible resources can be provided.
+Discussions with other Surrey Councils have taken place to determine if possible resources can be provided.
 The Local Government Association has also identified areas where its support can be provided.

 Additional financial and commercial resources have been commissioned and are now in place, including financial advice and support from CIPFA.

-3.3.2 A governance structure has been established for the Board which also includes the supporting working groups and boards that will monitor the individual Theme action plans.
+3.2.2 A governance structure has been established for the Board which also includes the supporting working groups and boards that will monitor the individual Theme action plans.
 Interdependencies are being mapped and will be managed across the working groups and boards via the PMO.
 The governance for the Improvement and Recovery Plan is outlined in Section 4 of this report.

-Organisation and Service Redesign Theme
+Organisational Redesign Theme

-3.4 Direction: An action plan to reconfigure services (5)
+3.3 Direction: An action plan to reconfigure services (5)